SimpleServer/ShopTool/README.md

 ###Final steps
 Now lets create the code for our shop by executing

-    ev -s code.xml myshop.shop
+    ev code.xml myshop.shop

-Note that the `static.xml` file must be present in the current directory.

 Finally, we open the `code.xml` file that was created by ShopTool and copy its content.
 Then we open the `config.xml` file of our SimpleServer server and paste the code inside the `<config>` section.
+If you were already using areas you will have to merge them (see above for help).

+Now the shop can be tested by starting the server and entering the shop area.
+Just follow the in-game instructions!

 If you have any problems you could read the more detailed descriptions above and refer to the *troubleshooting* section below.